10 Reverse Culture Shocks by an Expat in France

 10. Giant cars and the size of parking spaces

-And since North Americans do drive everywhere, I’m always a bit shocked at how big car sizes are.
-And parking spaces are huge!
+And since North Americans do drive everywhere, the French always a bit shocked at how big car sizes are.
+And parking spaces are huge and so easy to park in!

 My OH noticed that cars in North America don’t have side mirrors that automatically open and close.
 Our little French car does this to protect itself since parking spots, especially in Paris, are so narrow.
 And driving in Paris in general?
 Ooh la la!

 11. McMansions